Klosmi/WP-dev/WPDevNotes.md

 **What URL Does WordPress Analyze?**

-WordPress analyzes the URL segment after the domain name `e.g., https://example.com/about` focuses on `/about`.
+WordPress analyzes the URL segment after the domain name e.g. `https://example.com/about` focuses on `/about`.
 This segment is often referred to as the path.

 The URL can include:
 *Permalink structure*